marv0/marv0/README.md

 I’m a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology, and entrepreneurship as transformative tools.
 <br>
 <br>
-As a full-stack engineer, my toolkit consists of Python and Flask for developing scalable server-side solutions and efficient RESTful APIs while for the front end, React allows me to create rich and interactive user interfaces.
+As a full-stack engineer, my toolkit consists of Python and Flask for developing scalable server-side solutions and efficient RESTful APIs while for the front end, React allows me to create rich and interactive user interfaces for the web.
 <br>
-<br>My expertise spans the full development lifecycle, from building powerful backend architectures to creating engaging user experiences on the front end.
+<br>My expertise spans the full web development lifecycle, from building powerful backend architectures to creating engaging user experiences on the front end.
 </em>
 <br>
 <br>